AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 With this option enabled, Salmon will attempt to correct for the bias that occurs when using random hexamer priming (preferential sequencing of reads when certain motifs appear at the beginning).

+#### `--threads`

+The `--threads` argument controls the number of threads that are available to Salmon during quantification.
+This in essence controls how much of the mapping can occur in parallel.
+If you had access to a computer with many cores, you could increase the number of threads to make quantification go faster.

 **Navigate to** `data/quant/gastric_cancer/SRR585571/aux_info` **and open** `meta_info.json`**.
 Look for a field called** `percent_mapped` **-- what value does this sample have?**